Where and when to see Orca, Whales, Dolphins (+ other Wildlife) in Orkney

 How to see orca, dolphins and whales in Orkney

-It is possible to see cetaceans from a boat, either on the ferry or a tour, but the easiest and most common way to whale watch in Orkney is from the land.
-There are several areas where your chance of a whale or orca sighting in Orkney will be much higher, and there are also a few components that will help you maximise your chances too:
+It is possible to see cetaceans from a boat, either on the ferry or on a tour, but the easiest and most common way to whale watch in Orkney is from the land.
+There are several areas where your chance of a whale or orca sighting in Orkney will be much higher, and there are also a few components that will help you maximise your chances:

 • A good vantage point